Rodolfo Castro Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have a 6.69 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 6.59 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (101 total, 1.6 per game).
+- Athletics pitchers combine to allow the most home runs in baseball (101 total, 1.6 per game).

-- Kaprielian gets the start for the Athletics, his eighth of the season.
-He is 0-6 with an 8.12 ERA and 38 strikeouts in 37 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the righty tossed 4 2/3 innings against the Atlanta Braves, allowing three earned runs while surrendering five hits.
+- Harris will make his first start of the season for the Athletics.

 © 2023 Data Skrive.
 All rights reserved.